Isn’t it frustrating when your child resorts to attention-seeking behavior and nothing you do seems to snap them out of it?

 When we first got custody of him, he was an expert at causing a scene anytime, anywhere.
 He wanted to be sure everyone saw him, gave him attention, and that all of the attention went to him and not our other two children.

 He had traveled a hard road of neglect and to him, any attention was good attention.

 To me, it was mortifying because I was the mother everyone was whispering about because my child was out of control!

-According to nobullying.com, one of the main reasons children have attention seeking behavior is that some children get as little as 7 minutes a day of one on one time with their parents!
+According to nobullying.com, one of the main reasons children resort to attention-seeking behavior is that some children get as little as 7 minutes a day of one-on-one time with their parents!
 7 minutes a day!

-Wouldn’t you be looking for attention anyway you could get it if you thought the people who matter most in your life only noticed you for 7 minutes a day?
+Wouldn’t you be looking for attention any way you could get it if you thought the people who matter most in your life only noticed you for only 7 minutes a day?

 It is important to seek out the why behind this behavior because if it persists it could lead your child down a road of bullying behavior.